open-telemetry/opentelemetry-java/docs/sdk-configuration.md

 ## Configuring an instance of the SDK

-The SDK consists of configuration options for all the signals it supports.
-Users all have different requirements for how they use the SDK, for example they may use different exporters depending on their backend.
+The SDK exposes configuration options for all the signals it supports.
+Users all have different requirements for how they use the SDK; for example they may use different exporters depending on their backend.
 Because we cannot guess the configuration the user needs, we expect that the SDK must be configured by the user before it can be used.